ejsung/Predicting-Grant-Success-A-Multimethod-Approach-Using-TDA-NLP-and-Bibliometric-Analysis/README.md

 - **Bibliometric Modeling:** Logistic regression, random forest, and gradient-boosted trees built on h-index, i10-index and citation counts reach up to ~71 % accuracy, with total citations as the strongest predictor.

 Our goal: uncover actionable patterns to improve future grant outcomes.

+See the attached PDF for the final results.